 Melted butter, boiled until the milk solids sink to the bottom...

 1. It is PACKED full of fat-SOLUBLE vitamins (A, D, E, K) Fat-soluble nutrients are absorbed with fat and stored in the gastrointestinal tract.
-They are an important part of a healthy metabolism as well as other biochemical processes Vitamins A and E have been shown to act as powerful antioxidants.
+They are an essential part of a healthy metabolism and other biochemical processes Vitamins A and E have been shown to act as powerful antioxidants.
 Vitamin A and D are crucial for boosting the immune system, as well as developing healthy bones.
 Ghee also consists of a uniquely absorbable form of vitamin D that supports the proper function of the synapses within the brain.
 Vitamin A plays a vital role in proper liver function, fertility, and hormone balance.
-Ghee supports the production of vitamin K2, which is vital for the absorption of minerals like calcium.
+Ghee supports the production of vitamin K2, which is essential for the absorption of minerals like calcium.

-2. Ghee - An awesome supply of butyrates Butyrates are naturally present in butter and ghee, which make them a wise choice for a weight loss strategy.
-Butyrate, or butyric acid, is a quick-chain fatty acid that acts as a detoxifier, it is a beast at improving colon fitness.
-It’s been proven to guide healthful insulin levels and may be helpful for individuals affected by IBS, Crohn’s disease, and ulcerative colitis.
-Basically, ghee is a natural remedy for gut health!
+2. Ghee - An excellent supply of butyrates Butyrates are naturally present in butter and ghee, making them a wise choice for a weight-loss strategy.
+Butyrate, or butyric acid, is a quick-chain fatty acid that acts as a detoxifier; it is a beast at improving colon fitness.
+It’s been proven to guide healthy insulin levels and may be helpful for individuals affected by IBS, Crohn’s disease, and ulcerative colitis.
+Ghee is a natural remedy for gut health!

-4. Fights microbial bad guys Ghee consists of both anti-bacterial and anti-fungal properties making an inexpensive, yet effective way to maintain your immune system.
+4. Fights microbial bad guys Ghee consists of anti-bacterial and anti-fungal properties, making it an inexpensive yet effective way to maintain your immune system.
 Ghee can also protect you from infection, especially in the digestive tract.
-It can speed up the healing time for upsets stomach, cold or even the flu!
+It can speed up the healing time for upsets stomach, cold, or even the flu!

-7. Detoxification Assistant Fats, particularly omega-three fatty acids, are sturdy natural antioxidants and are used to remove petrochemicals, pesticides and heavy metals.
-Both are excessive sources of butyric acid—the primary power supply for the gut that helps to lessen irritation.
+7. Detoxification Assistant Fats, particularly omega-three fatty acids, are sturdy natural antioxidants and are used to remove petrochemicals, pesticides, and heavy metals.
+Both are excessive sources of butyric acid—the primary power supply for the gut helps lessen the irritation.
 Ghee additionally consists of lauric acid— an amazing antimicrobial and anti-fungal substant.
 This tasty fat works its magic by stimulating bile from the gallbladder.
 Saturated fats like Ghee encourage detoxification, balancing hormones that support weight loss.

 8. It's a Hormone Stabilizer

-It's important to eat cholesterol-rich saturated fats like ghee to have the building blocks to produce vital sex hormones- testosterone, oestrogen, and progesterone.
-Specifically, vitamins A and K2, found in ghee also supports hormone synthesis and removing toxins impeding hormone production.
-Should you be using Ghee to combat hot flashes, adult acne and low libido?
+It's important to eat cholesterol-rich saturated fats like ghee to have the building blocks to produce vital sex hormones- testosterone, estrogen, and progesterone.
+Specifically, vitamins A and K2, found in ghee, also supports hormone synthesis and removing toxins impeding hormone production.
+Should you be using Ghee to combat hot flashes, adult acne, and low libido?
 MAYBE!!!!!

-10. Ghee is delicous.
+10. Ghee is delicious.
 It has an intense nutty buttery flavor that can be added to veggies, soups, beans, baking.
-I use it for everything becuase I need all of the health properties on a daily bases.
+I use it for everything because I need all of the health properties daily.
 I make Ghee about once per week.
-Its cheeper than buying the store bought kind; and you can know for sure that it has only one ingredient- organic, pastured-butter!
+It's cheaper than buying the store-bought kind, and you can know for sure that it has only one ingredient- organic, pastured-butter!

 What can you say about smooth texture, nutty flavor ...and healthy!
-I'm still tweaking the idea of a cookbook, I have my heart set on a video series of my popular creations.
-Either you can wait for the videos to be loaded, or you can come to our book club session to taste how good cooking with Ghee can be!
+I'm still tweaking the idea of a cookbook, and I have my heart set on a video series of my famous creations.
+You can either wait for the videos to be loaded or come to our book club session to taste how good cooking with Ghee can be!